Ben Proud: 2024

 After winning the 50 metres freestyle at the 2024 Aquatics GB Swimming Championships, Proud sealed his place at the 2024 Summer Olympics.

 On 2 August 2024 he won the silver medal in the final of the 50m freestyle.

 2025

 Proud won the 50 metres freestyle event for the third consecutive year and the 50m butterfly title at the 2025 Aquatics GB Swimming Championships.
 He had already been selected for the 2025 World Aquatics Championships in Singapore but cemented his place in winning the event.
 Subsequently at the World Championships, he won a silver medal in the 50 metres freestyle and reached the final of the 50 metres butterfly.

 Enhanced Games

 On 10 September 2025, Proud shared that he was to take part in the Enhanced Games which will allow athletes to use performance-enhancing substances without being subject to drug tests, confirming his retirement from traditional competitive swimming.
 His decision was widely condemned by British and international sporting organisations, and his National Lottery funding was stopped with immediate effect, although Proud had already indicated his intention to withdraw from the funding pool.
+Proud won the 50m butterfly in 22.32sec, which was his personal best and the second fastest in the world at 0.05 slower than the official world record set by Andriy Govorov.